 Headings in a Word document can be used to break up a document in different parts or as a guide for creating a table of contents.

-In general, they make a document easier to read by breaking up a large document into smaller parts, each part having a heading which has a different formatting (larger text, bold, etc.), than the rest of the document.
+In general, they make a document easier to read by breaking up a large document into smaller parts, each part having a heading that has different formatting (larger text, bold, etc.), than the rest of the document.

 HTML heading tags work the same way.